Monday, July 10, 2017

 7:00 pm Keith Anderson Stage Sponsored by Ho-Chunk Gaming Wisconsin Dells -John Litscher Pavilion Area

-$10 Cover Charge to John Litscher Pavilion (beer stand) tonight, Forgotten Highway will be the opening act
+$10 General Admission to John Litscher Pavilion (beer stand) tonight, Forgotten Highway will be the opening act

 Singer/Songwriter Keith Anderson’s latest song “I’ll Bring The Music” sums up Anderson to a T.

 That is one thing that you can always say about this academic athlete from Miami, OK, who has always excelled at anything he has put his mind to, is he WILL bring the Music.